welteki/docs.actuated.dev/docs/faq.md

 This information is required to operate the SaaS including scheduling of VMs and for technical support.

-Traffic between the SaaS and agents is over HTTPS only with TLS encryption and unique API tokens.
+Traffic between the SaaS and customer agents is only made over HTTPS, using TLS encryption and API tokens.

+Event data recorded from GitHub Actions is stored and used to deliver quality of service and scheduling.
+This data is stored on a server managed by DigitalOcean LLC in the United Kingdom.
+The control plane is hosted with Linode LLC in the United Kingdom.

+No data is shared with third parties.